Hazen in Churchill County, Nevada — The American Mountains (Southwest)

 Erected by Nevada State Park System; Jeffrey Reichman, BSA.
 (Marker Number 178.)

 Other nearby markers.
-At least 4 other markers are within 11 miles of this marker Lahontan Dam (approx. 6.8 miles away); Ragtown (approx. 8 miles away); America's First Transcontinental Highway (approx. 9.7 miles away); Rush to the River (approx. 10˝ miles away).
+At least 7 other markers are within 11 miles of this marker, measured as the crow flies.
+Carson Trail - Junction Wagon & Pack Routes (approx. 5.7 miles away); Lahontan Dam (approx. 6.8 miles away); Ragtown (approx. 8 miles away); Carson Trail - Ragtown (approx. 8.2 miles away); Williams Station (approx. 8˝ miles away); America's First Transcontinental Highway (approx. 9.7 miles away); Rush to the River (approx. 10˝ miles away).

 Also see . . .
 New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
 Changes have been made to the marker for grammar, readability, and content.
 The reference to Nevada's last lynching has been removed.
 The link will take you to the Nevada SHPO page for the marker with the amended text.
 (Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2011.
-This page has been viewed 611 times since then and 7 times this year.
+It was originally submitted on May 11, 2011.
+This page has been viewed 930 times since then and 93 times this year.
 Photos: 1, 2, 3. submitted on May 11, 2011, by Mh of Las Vegas, Nevada. • Craig Swain was the editor who published this page.